andres-troiano/graph-theory/README.md

 #### Global clustering coefficient *C_global*

 Global clustering is the total number of closed triplets over the total number of connected triplets.
-This coefficient gives greater weight to the extent to which the neighbors of high-degree nodes are connected, and therefore the AP-MS network should report a higher value than the other two networks, even higher than its value of \ <C\>.
+This coefficient gives greater weight to the extent to which the neighbors of high-degree nodes are connected, and therefore the AP-MS network should report a higher value than the other two networks, even higher than its value of \<C\>.
 The results obtained agree with what was expected, given that the value of the global clustering coefficient of AP-MS is 26 times greater than that of Y2H and approximately two times greater than that of the network of co-membership of protein complexes.

 #### Local clustering coefficient *C_local*

 \<C\> increases with the number of linked neighbors of a network.
 In the AP-MS network, if each protein is assigned links to all the others immunoprecipitated in the same multiprotein complex, the \<C\> coefficient is artificially increased by estimating contacts that probably do not exist in nature.
 The results obtained in this problem are as expected since the AP-MS network has the highest value of \<C\>, 12 times higher than that of the Y2H binary network.
 The literature network has an intermediate \<C\>, with a value 6 times greater than that of Y2H.
 This last observation could be due to the possible occurrence of false negatives in the Y2H method, that is, a high number of protein-protein interactions would be undetectable by Y2H but could be detected by various other techniques reported in the literature.

-## 2. Degree assortativity analysis
+## 2. Degree assortativity analysis <a class="anchor" id="sec_2"></a>

 In this section we analyze two different networks curated by Mark Newman, and available in his [personal page](http://www-personal.umich.edu/~mejn/netdata/):